Voxel Engine

 The way i solve it is by automatically finding all VoxelMaterials on game boot, reading their texture maps, and then stitching them together into a set of atlases.
 That solves the problem of how to get all the textures to the GPU, but how do we UV map the terrain when it could generate with effectively any geometry?
 The way I do it is with a custom hlsl shader.
 It implements a combination of triplanar mapping and splat mapping but with a twist!

-While the chunks are generating their mesh, I decide what voxel has the most influence on any one vertex in the mesh and encode that vertexes PBR material texture atlas id in the vertex colors.
-By for each triangle in the mesh putting the encoded atlas id in either the R, G or B channel corresponding to the triangle index and putting the index itself inside the A channel i can then in the vertex shader for the mesh read the vertex color A channel and depending on the id create a secondary float3 and fill it with a 1 in the same channel where we stored the encoded value in the vertex color.
-We then pass that float3 along to the pixel shader alongside the RGB part of the vertex color.
-In the pixel shader the vertex color values will now have interpolated together from the 3 vertices, mangling the data.
-However we can now descramble the data dy dividing the scrambled vertex color on the extra float3 with the ones we passed along.
-Due to having had 1 in the same channel the the data was, they have for their respective vertex effectively multiplied the interpolation weight by 1, meaning we've captured the weights!
+We can then in the vertex shader for the mesh read the vertex color A channel and to get the triangle index.
+We then create a float3 with 0 in all channels except the channel corresponding to the triangle index where we instead put a 1.
+We then pass that float3 to the pixel shader alongside the RGB part of the vertex color.
+Now in the pixel shader, the vertex color values will have interpolated together from the 3 vertices, mangling the atlas ids inside.
+However we can now descramble the data by dividing the scrambled vertex color on the extra float3 we passed along.
+Due to having had 1 in the same channel the the atlas id was in for each vertex, they have for their respective vertex effectively multiplied the interpolation weights by 1, meaning we've captured the barycentric weights!
 By dividing on it we effectively undo the interpolation leaving us with the encoded atlas ids from each of the 3 vertices for this pixel in the respective RGB channel.
-By now undoing the id encoding and converting them to atlas uv coordinates we can sample the atlases to get the data!
+By now undoing the id encoding and converting them to atlas uv coordinates, we can sample the atlases to get the data!
 We can then blend those sampled colors back together with our captured weights and some splat maps to get a more natural look.
-To get the actual material uv however, i use a triplanar mapping with a hard blend edge.
+To get the UV coordinate in the material however, we use triplanar mapping with a hard blend edge.

-There's so much more to this project. but for now I'll end it here.
+There's so much more to this project, but for now I'll end it here.